“The food you eat can be either the safest and most powerful form of medicine or the slowest form of poison.” – Anne Wigmore

 While I was in college, I didn’t care about the type food I was eating.
 Instead of viewing it as an important energy source, it was either the enemy or a pacifier.
 If I wanted to lose weight, I would calorie restrict.
 If I was really stressed out, I would indulge too much.
 Like most college kids, I would party and many times end up ordering a pizza pie at 2 a.m. or wake up and have a huge unhealthy brunch.
 I gained weight, was constantly getting sick, my skin would frequently break out, and I was always tired.
 My moods were up and down like a yoyo along with my weight.
 When I went home for winter vacation, my mother hardly recognized me.
 After a month of healthy eating and exercise, I dropped the weight and started to feel like myself again.
 This is when I realized that I needed to change my unhealthy eating pattern.
 Majoring in psychology, I also worked with autistic children that summer, and I saw the dramatic impact that having the right diet had on them.

-Then, something clicked.
-It made me sad to realize how much I had deviated from what I knew to be good, and I cut out all processed food and stopped counting calories.
+After realizing how much I had deviated from what I knew to be good, I cut out all processed food and stopped counting calories.
 There was no more depriving myself.
-No more binge eating late at night.
+No more binge eating.
 I began to seek out food in its purest form.
 The way it is supposed to be.
 My energy levels drastically improved as did my grades and overall health and happiness level.
-After years of not being confident about my body, I finally felt proud of it.
-I found that by loving it through exercising and nourishing it with whole foods, it loved me right back.

 Are you ready to start feeling great!?
 Then, let’s get started!